balderdashy/sails-docs/concepts/ORM/Attributes.md

 > You might have noticed that we also used the [`tableName`](http://sailsjs.com/documentation/concepts/ORM/model-settings.html?q=tablename) property in this example.
 This allows us to control the name of the table that will be used to house our data.

+> The `columnName` property is not valid for plural associations (that is, attributes with their `collection` property set).
+If you&rsquo;re trying to customize a join table for a many-to-many association, use the [`through` property](http://sailsjs.com/documentation/concepts/models-and-orm/associations/through-associations) instead.